djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+25 Mar 2013 | Cover for Git for Publishers?
+Check.
+Guest authors?
+Check.
+Things shaping up beautifully, as New York slushes.
+Also, turns out my current song crush [has a video to match](http://www.youtube.com/watch?v=yX4iIPlwS5c).

-25 Mar 2013 | Working on Git for Publishers chapter 4: There's Nothing Wrong with Forking. (working title)
+25 Mar 2013 | Working on Git for Publishers.
+Chapter 4: There's Nothing Wrong with Forking. (working title)

 24 Mar 2013 | Just got back from candelit yoga with Greg at YttP.
 Arrived to discover a message in my inbox saying I'm trending on [geekli.st](https://geekli.st/).
 Ha!
 Perfect end to a perfect day.